Dislevekanku/NEST/README.md

 ## Key Features

-- **Intelligent Agents**: Deploy specialized AI agents powered by Claude LLM
+- **Intelligent Agents**: Deploy specialized AI agents powered by multiple LLM providers (Anthropic Claude, OpenAI GPT, Google Gemini)
+- **Data-Backed Agents**: Attach CSV or JSON datasets to agents for intelligent data-driven responses
 - **A2A Communication**: Agents can find and communicate with each other using `@agent-id` syntax
+- **MCP Integration**: Discover and use tools from MCP servers via Smithery and NANDA registries
 - **Cloud Deployment**: One-command deployment to AWS EC2 with automatic setup
 - **Index Integration**: Automatic registration with NANDA agent Index
 - **Scalable**: Deploy single agents or 10+ agents per instance